#MeToo Awareness Sharpens Focus On Pay Equity

 "Requiring these large employers to collect and report that pay data to the EEOC, it creates incentives for companies to do some analysis," and to take corrective steps, Raghu says.

 It will also help workers get basic data about who is paid what, she says.
-"One of the issues with pay discrimination is that it's really hard to detect," because workers are discouraged or barred from discussing pay with colleagues, or because they simply aren't aware.
+"One of the issues with pay discrimination is that it's really hard to detect" because workers are discouraged or barred from discussing pay with colleagues or because they simply aren't aware.

 The National Women's Law Center administers the Time's Up Legal Defense Fund, which helps women bring sexual harassment complaints.
 Raghu says the fund has received more than 4,000 harassment claims so far, and many of these include complaints about compensation as well.
 A lot of times, she says, women allege their pay or hours were slashed after bringing sexual harassment complaints.